 In 1840 the partnership between Guy and Percival Champion, Arthur Mann and William Henry Wright was dissolved.
 They had been trading under the name Champions, Mann & Wright.
 The business was transferred to Thomas Champion.

-In the 1840s Willis & Wright took over the company, but the Champion family continued to hold a stake, and it continued to trade as Champion & Co.
+George Willis and William Henry Wright took over the company in the 1840s, but the Champion family continued to hold a stake, and it continued to trade as Champion & Co.

-By 1872 Champion & Co produced well over 1.5 million gallons of vinegar every year.
+Champion & Co produced well over 1.5 million gallons of vinegar every year by 1872.
 The firm also produced two tons of mustard per day.
 The works employed 170 workers, almost all skilled.

 A new 53,000 gallon vinegar vat was installed in 1883.
 It took three months to construct from English oak.
 It joined 46 other similarly-sized vats at the brewery.